 The school continually promotes an ethos of respect for children and the emotional health and wellbeing of our students is important to us.
 Pupils are encouraged to speak to a member of staff in confidence about any worries they may have.
 Pupils also have access to a wide range of support both on and off line.
+Childline is regularly promotes especially over school holidays.

-However, all our pupils are aware that if they disclose that they are being harmed or that they have, or intend, to harm another that this cannot be kept secret and that information will need to be shared.
-Children are reminded that as a school we cannot keep secrets in assemblies and class sessions.
+However all our pupils are aware that if they disclose that they are being harmed or that they have, or intend, to harm another that this cannot be kept secret and that information will need to be shared.
+We refer to the young people's charter.